turbot/powerpipe-docs/docs/run/containers.md

     ghcr.io/turbot/powerpipe:latest
 ```

-Alternatively, you can create a Docker network and connect Powerpipe to it by executing the following steps:
+Alternatively, if you're running a data source in a container, you can establish a Docker network and connect Powerpipe to it.
+Ensure that the container running the database is also connected to this network.

+Follow these steps:

 ```bash
 # Create a Docker network